nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <br/>
 ![Exit command not saved warning](images/screenshots/ExitCommandNotSavedWarning.png)
 <br/>
-If you press <code>Enter</code> again, your changes are discarded and you are led back to the main view.
+If you press Enter again, your changes are discarded and you are led back to the main view.
-If you press <code>escape</code> key, the exit is cancelled and you can continue working on the profile page.
+If you press Esc key, the exit is cancelled and you can continue working on the profile page.
 <br/>
 ![Exit command not saved cancel](images/screenshots/ExitCommandNotSavedCancel.png)
 <br/>
-The example above is the result of pressing <code>escape</code> key after you are warned.
+The example above is the result of pressing the Esc key after you are warned.

 To learn more about **adding a new fosterer from profile page**, refer to a section [Adding a fosterer through the main window: add](#adding-a-fosterer-through-the-profile-page-add). <br/>